eRose-DatabaseCleaning/TaskList/README.md

 ##Complete list of tasks
 ### Sources (newest to oldest)
 - [ ] When a character is disconnected, its summons don't die.
-When the character logs back, if he's trying to buff/heal its old summon, then server crashes.
+When the character logs back, if he's trying to do a healing it will not heal its old summon.
+But, if in a party, then a party buff will crash the game
 - [x] Windows are not resizable anymore by dragging the mouse at the edge of the window
 - [x] Add a launcher option with width and height; automatically put the windows in the right position if one change the resolution from the launcher and not from the options menu; if change resolution from launcher, update the option dialog accordingly (and so come back to this after full screen); if same res than in the .ini file, don't change position of windows.
 If different, please reset the position of the windows.
 Correct default position of 2nd skill bar.
 - [ ] Add options to: constantly render or not the screen; change between 30 and 60FPS; customize the ui (show chat window? skill bar? etc).
 This should be done in a new tab in options.
 It should also be written in the .ini file